Moderate EvidenceDigestive Health / Microbiome4 products compared

 4.6

 The best-value option for consumers who want a multi-strain product with broad Lactobacillus and Bifidobacterium coverage at a meaningful CFU count.
-At $0.37/serving it is 2.6x cheaper than Align with 25x the CFU count.
+At $0.40/serving it is about 1.9x cheaper than Align with 25x the CFU count.
 The Ford et al. 2014 meta-analysis found multi-strain products showed a trend toward greater IBS benefit than single-strain products, which is the evidence base for choosing a product like this.
 The caveat: NOW Probiotic-10 does not disclose specific strain numbers, so you cannot confirm the clinically-studied subspecies are present — but the genus and species coverage is strong.

 Budget-conscious adults with mixed or general IBS who want broad strain coverage without paying premium single-strain pricing